JamshiddinT/Itransition/README.md

 # DevOpsTasks
-This section is dedicated for devops internship tasks.
+This section is dedicated for devops internship tasks. this is mainly for 4 tasks in the beginning of internship.